JosephiusX/Colt-Bootcamp-2021/README.md

              app.use(morgan('tiny))

+             app.use is a way to run code on every single request

-        416. Defininf Our Own Middlewhare
+        416. Defining Our Own Middlewhare

+        417. More Middleware Practice